Dissecting Myers Briggs: Discovering Jung September 15, 2015 – Posted in: Consciousness – Tags: carl jung, Myers Briggs, personality types

 It all started when someone said I reminded them of House (tv series guy).
 Since then I haphazardly came across the Myers Briggs personality type test and the mastermind behind it all, Myers-Briggs.

 I think it is always good to know oneself in order to become “better”.
 I recommend taking a few tests and learning about the different personalities to properly identify your true thought patterns and personality.
 Taking the test doesn’t always give the same answer every time but when you find the right one you will know.
-Lots of this information came from Wiki and my efforts to understand and dissect the information inside.
+Lots of this information came from Wiki and efforts to understand and dissect the information inside.
 Here goes.

 Myers–Briggs Type Indicator assessment is a psychometric questionnaire designed to measure psychological preferences in how people perceive the world and make decisions.
 Dissecting Myers Briggs is a psychological tool that should actually have some practical application in the real world.

 Myers Briggs is based on an extrapolation from the typological theories proposed by Carl Jung’s 1921 book Psychological Types.
 Jung theorized that there are four principal psychological functions by which humans experience the world – sensation, intuition, feeling, and thinking – and that one of these four functions is dominant most of the time and that the function most used depends on the individual.
 The Myers-Briggs Type Indicator is used by 89 of the Fortune 100 companies Dissecting Myers Briggs.

 Jung’s type theory introduced a sequence of four cognitive functions (thinking, feeling, sensation, and intuition), each having one of two orientations (extraversion or introversion), for a total of eight functions.
 The Myers–Briggs theory is based on these eight functions, although with some differences which will be explained in a second.